 We welcome your interest in learning more about our department.

-Acting Chair and Program Director, Physical Medicine & Rehabilitation
+Chair, Physical Medicine & Rehabilitation

 The Physical Medicine and Rehabilitation Residency Program is dually accredited by the AOA and the ACGME.
 Our 25-bed inpatient unit treats a variety of patients, including CVA, amputees, hip fractures, multiple trauma, burn, traumatic brain injury, and spinal cord injury patients.
 Our outpatient clinic treats over 6,000 patients per year.
 We have specialty clinics devoted to back pain, prosthetics & orthotics, chronic pain, and pediatrics , as well as mixed clinics.
 In our clinics, residents perform a number of procedures, including joint, tendon, trigger point and Botox injections.
 Residents receive training in diagnostic ultrasound.
 Approximately 8 hours per week are devoted to lectures, and there is ample time for independent studies.
 Our residents do extremely well on the Board Examination, as well as the Self-Assessment Examination.
 Graduating residents receive excellent job placements.
 There is extensive attending supervision of residents.

 We provide a broad-based curriculum that is competency-based, and features numerous teaching modalities, including bedside teaching, extensive didactic lecture series, faculty and resident combined conferences, Grand Rounds and specialty workshops.

 Our clinical curriculum is uniquely designed to provide a balanced inpatient and outpatient experience throughout the training program.
 This facilitates residents’ development of specialized interests early in their training, and allows them to enhance their knowledge and skills in all areas throughout their training.